APA Format Paper: Step-by-Step Guide (With Free Template)

 Level 5: Indented 0.5”, Bold Italic, Title Case, Ending With a Period.
 The paragraph text continues on the same line.

-Levels 4 and 5 are inline headings where the text runs right after the period.
-They are uncommon in student papers.
-If your paper is short enough that Levels 1 through 3 handle everything, do not add lower levels just for the sake of it.
+Levels 4 and 5 are uncommon in student papers.
+If Levels 1 through 3 handle everything, do not add lower levels just for the sake of it.

 References Page#